geektechlab/Organized_notes/DSA/2_Recursion/README.md

 - Subset sum: https://practice.geeksforgeeks.org/batch/dsa-4/track/DSASP-Recursion/video/MTQ2OQ%3D%3D
 - Printing all permutations: https://practice.geeksforgeeks.org/batch/dsa-4/track/DSASP-Recursion/video/MjMzNA%3D%3D
 - Josephus problem: https://practice.geeksforgeeks.org/batch/dsa-4/track/DSASP-Recursion/video/OTYx ( for getting idea of solution watch from -8:08.
 However, with little thinking I figured out exact video code without watching video or taking help. )

-When somebody ask do it without loop, think if it is meant do it by recursion.
-For example, print 1 to N without using loop.